hindsight-ai/hindsight-ai/README.md

 For a quick setup and teardown of all Hindsight AI services, use the provided convenience scripts:

 *   **Start All Services**: `./start_hindsight.sh`
+    This script automates the setup and launch of all Hindsight AI components:
+    1.  **PostgreSQL Database**: Starts the database using Docker Compose.
+    2.  **Database Migrations**: Applies necessary database schema migrations for the backend service.
+    3.  **Backend Service**: Launches the Python FastAPI backend on `http://localhost:8000`.
+    4.  **Frontend Dashboard**: Starts the React development server for the dashboard on `http://localhost:3000`.
-    This script will start the PostgreSQL database, apply migrations, and launch both the backend service (on port 8000) and the frontend dashboard (on port 3000).
-It includes checks to prevent starting services that are already running.
+    The script includes checks to prevent starting services that are already running.
 *   **Stop All Services**: `./stop_hindsight.sh`
     This script will gracefully terminate processes listening on ports 3000 and 8000, and shut down the Dockerized PostgreSQL database.